koofr/java-koofr/README.md

 Obviously, you need an HTTP Client and an Authenticator to use the Api.

 The SDK provides an abstraction for both.
-You probably won't need to implement your own authenticator since the ones supplied in net.kofr.api.auth subpackages cover all possible authentication options you have with Koofr: OAuth2, HTTP Basic and our own authentication token scheme.
+You probably won't need to implement your own authenticator since the ones supplied in `net.koofr.api.auth` subpackages cover all possible authentication options you have with Koofr: OAuth2, HTTP Basic and our own authentication token scheme.

-You might want to implement your own HTTP client on the other hand: we provide a simple one based on the HttpURLConnection class from the Java runtime, but you might want to use an Apache HttpComponents based one or whatever the preferred option on your platform is.
+You might want to implement your own HTTP client on the other hand: we provide a simple one based on the `HttpURLConnection` class from the Java runtime, but you might want to use an Apache `HttpComponents` based one or whatever the preferred option on your platform is.
 You're welcome, you just need to implement the Client, Request and Response interfaces.